pathminder/pathminder.github.io/_skills/ride.md

 **Control Mount in Battle:** You can attempt to control a light horse, pony, heavy horse, or other mount not trained for combat riding while in battle.
 If you fail the Ride check, you can do nothing else in that round.
 You do not need to roll for horses or ponies trained for combat.

 **Fast Mount or Dismount:** You can attempt to mount or dismount from a mount of up to one size category larger than yourself as a free action, provided that you still have a move action available that round.
 If you fail the Ride check, mounting or dismounting is a move action.
 You can’t use fast mount or dismount on a mount more than one size category larger than yourself.

+## Skill Unlocks

+If you have the [Signature Skill](/feats/signature-skill/) feat, the rogue's edge ability, or another ability that grants you the skill unlocks for this skill, you gain access to the following abilities when you have sufficient ranks.

+**5 Ranks:** Your mount gains a +2 bonus on Fortitude saves or Constitution checks to avoid becoming fatigued or exhausted.
+This bonus increases by 1 for every 5 ranks beyond 5 you possess in Ride.

+**10 Ranks:** When you spur your mount, its speed is increased by 20 feet, and it gains a +2 bonus on Reflex saves and a +2 dodge bonus to AC.

+**15 Ranks:** When an opponent targets you or your mount with a bull rush, drag, overrun, reposition, or trip combat maneuver while you are mounted, you can substitute the result of a Ride check in place of your (or your mount's) CMD.

+**20 Ranks:** When you spur your mount, its speed is increased by 30 feet, and it gains a +4 bonus on Reflex saves and a +4 dodge bonus to AC.